 Use the links below to find more information about how J-1 students can maintain their immigration status.
 This information is not definitive.
-If more information is needed, please email or call the International Student Advisor to set up an appointment.
+If more information is needed, please email or call the Center for International Education to set up an appointment.

 This document is issued by the International Student Advisor at UIU or a UIU-partner organization and gives J-1 students status while in the U.S. The personal information (name, date of birth) should always be accurate and match the information in the passport.
 The program information (major, start date, end date, degree level) should accurately reflect the student's official status at UIU.
-J-1 students should contact the International Student Advisor if their DS-2019 needs to be updated.
+J-1 students and scholars should contact the Center for International Education if their DS-2019 needs to be updated.

 The passport should be valid for at least 6 months into the future at all times.
 If the passport will expire in 6 months or less, the embassy should be contacted immediately to request a new passport.

 The visa is a document allowing entry into the U.S. J-1 students should always monitor the end date of the visa.
 The visa can be expired as long as the J-1 student stays in the U.S. and maintains a valid DS-2019 and passport.
 If the visa is expired and a J-1 student leaves the U.S., a new visa must be obtained before reentry.
 Travel to Canada, Mexico and "adjacent islands" in the Caribbean can be an exception to this rule.
-J-1 students interested in automatic revalidation should speak to the International Student Advisor.
+J-1 students and scholars interested in automatic revalidation should speak to the Center for International Education.

 The I-94 is the record of entry, immigration status and length of status for the J-1 student.
 The I-94 should indicate J-1 D/S meaning J-1 "Duration of Status".
 A paper copy can be printed from www.CBP.gov/I94.

 All J-1 students must notify the U.S. Department of Homeland Security of any address change within 10 days of the change.
 This requirement applies to moves between apartments off-campus, moves from on-campus housing to off-campus housing, room changes and residence hall changes.
-J-1 students should complete the Change of Address form to notify the International Student Advisor of the change.
+J-1 students and scholars should complete the Change of Address form to notify the Center for International Education of the change.
 Additionally, students must also change their address in myUIU to notify the Office of the Registrar.

 All J-1 students must be enrolled full-time during the Fall and Spring semesters.
 Full-time status for undergraduates is 12 credits per semester.
 Graduate students must enroll in 3 credits per term to meet full-time status.